The sun is shining bright on solar energy stocks in India.

 This is a very crucial step while filing ITR for NRIs.
 Depending on your residential status, you are obliged to pay tax in India on global income.
 Fortunately, India has signed a treaty with more than 85 countries to help NRIs avoid paying double taxation.

+1. Get tax credit against the tax paid in the resident country and claim it in India while filing ITR.
 2. Certain types of income are eligible for exemptions.
 You can obtain a Tax Residence Certificate to qualify for the exemption.
+3. You can also opt for the deduction method which allows you to deduct taxes paid in the foreign country.

 Individuals with NRI status must fill out either an ITR-2 or ITR-3 form.